 Although you’ll want to luxuriate in its historic atmosphere for longer, set aside two or three days for an unhurried excursion.
 There are so many places to see in Hampi, and The Ultimate Traveling Camp’s opulent tented Kishkinda Camp is a very comfortable base to return to after a full day of sightseeing.
 It’s also a fantastic hideout from which to spot some of the area’s wild inhabitants—sloth bears, pangolins and leopards, to name a few—and its abundant birdlife.

 One of Hampi’s most revered places to see is the Virupaksha Temple.
 Surviving mainly intact from around the 7thcentury, its towering, intricately carved structures existed at Hampi well before the affluent ruling Vijayanagara Empire made its throne here nearly seven centuries later.
-The temple continues to be used for sacred ceremonies and festivals, and is the best place in Hampi to see the annual springtime chariot festival, in which Virupaksha’s temple chariot is wheeled through Hampi bazaar in a colourful procession.
+The temple continues to be used for sacred ceremonies and festivals, and is the best place in Hampi to see the annual springtime chariot festival, in which Virupaksha’s temple chariot is wheeled through Hampi bazaar in a colorful procession.

 For a panoramic view of the area’s rich surrounds, a serene 30-minute hike up Matanga Hill in the early morning will not disappoint.
 Watch the sun rise over Hampi’s prized ancient monuments and the winding Tungabhadra River, and then head downhill to explore the imposing arches of Achyutaraya Temple, its bold, geometric structures stark against the morning sky.